-When you select a Symbol instance in the Canvas, you might notice a list of Overrides in the Inspector, under the Symbol picker.
+When you select a Symbol instance in the Canvas, you’ll see a list of its Overrides in the Inspector, under the Symbol picker.

 Overrides allow you to edit parts of your Symbol instance—so they keep the same basic elements defined in your Symbol—but allows them to have their own individual content, such as containing specific text, or images you might only need to appear once.